 Seeking advocacy, for all things good is not philanthropy, it’s a lifestyle.

 Our efforts this week, in the wake of the most racist America I’ve experienced in my life, is to bring to light the good in our world.
-In the past many days our teams, at WhyteSpyder, have teamed, with scores of local community to help raise funds and awareness through entertainment, educations, and inspiration: every waking hour we’ve spent helping the following organizations:
+In the past many days our teams have teamed, with scores of local community to help raise funds and awareness through entertainment, educations, and inspiration: every waking hour we’ve spent helping the following organizations:

 NWA Food Bank